Sid Edwards takes over as East Baton Rouge Parish's mayor-president at River Center inauguration

 The event, emceed by entrepreneur and CEO of Melara Enterprises Julio Melara, featured a performance by Istrouma High School's marching band.
 Edwards is the former football coach at Istrouma High School and much of his campaign was built around football metaphors.

-In addition to Edwards, newly sworn in members of the Baton Rouge Metro Council also attended the ceremony and were introduced by Melara.
+In addition to Edwards, newly sworn-in members of the Baton Rouge Metro Council also attended the ceremony and were introduced by Melara.

 Before his inauguration, Edwards chose a local entrepreneur — Charlie Davis — as his Chief Administrative Officer.

-Edwards said he plans to address key issues like crime and mental health in his first 90 days in office.
+Edwards said he plans to address mental health — particularly making the city a safer place for those diagnosed with autism like his two sons — in his first 90 days in office.

+"Their world is so much beautiful.
+It's so much better," Edwards said. "(My sons and other people with autism) don't have angles... there's no hate... there's no divide... it's everything pure and good...
+So, picture, as elected officials, if that's how we lived."

-Edwards' ceremony starts at 5 p.m., followed by an after-party in Tiger Stadium.
+Edwards' ceremony started at 5 p.m. and was followed by a private after-party in Tiger Stadium.

 More News